TomiwaJoseph/DressUp/README.md

 # Dress Up

-This app is created for the easy purchase of dresses for the fashion oriented one.
+This app is created for the easy purchase of dresses for the fashion oriented ones.
+The deployable ones 😁😜